mosdef-hub/mbuild/docs/tutorials/10methane.rst

     $     methane = Methane()
     $     methane.visualize()

-.. note:: The `visualize()` method currently invokes a very primative call to
+.. note:: The `visualize()` method currently invokes a very primitive call to
           VMD from the command-line.
 If it fails for you but you do have VMD installed, the method works by writing an intermediate output file named `visualize_Methane.pdb` which you can load yourself.
 We are